Introduction: The “Mistranslations” In Modern Bible Versions

 The claim is often made (usually in the context of refuting the KJV only theory) that modern translations like the NASB and the NIV are examples of faithful translations from the original Hebrew and Greek.
 However, this is not entirely true.
 Every popular Bible version in use today has translated certain key texts according to preconceived ideas and biases.
 In other words, it is not unknown for them to translate certain verses in accordance with what they considered the truth

 The tragedy is that most people rely on these inaccurate translations, never once stopping to do Hebrew and Greek word studies for themselves (which is entirely possible).
 Thus they will never know what the Scriptures really say, nor how unbiblical some of the foundational doctrines of the church are.
 And you don’t need to take my word for it.
 Anyone with a computer and a Bible with Strong’s references can look up the words for themselves.
 Note: I do not necessarily always trust Strong’s definitions.
-All too often their definitions seem to be based on how various translators rendered the word.
-However, it is quite amazing as to how much you can learn by using Strong’s along with an interlinear Bible to learn how particular Hebrew or Greek words are used in other verses and often translated very differently.
-This becomes even more valuable if you add an dictionary of etymology to your toolbox.
+I may be wrong but l often get the feeling that their definitions are based on how various translators render the word.
+Having said that, it is quite amazing how much one can learn by using a Greek or Hebrew lexicon and an interlinear Bible to learn how particular Hebrew or Greek words are used in other verses and how they have been translated.
+Like me you will find that certain words and have been rendered according to pre-bias - this is what we believe to be true, so this is what the word must mean.

 Let me give you a couple of simple examples...

 The Trinity: Also, because the Holy Spirit is referred to as 'He' or "Him" in quite a few places in The New Testament, many people assume that the Holy Spirit is a divine person just like the Father and the Son.
 In fact, the grammar is often used by many evangelicals as the first line of defense against any challenges to the doctrine.
 The problem is that the grammar cannot legitimately be used to support the idea that the Holy Spirit is the male third Person of the Trinity.
+Note this is only the fourth of a six page article.
 DETAILS.
-Note this is only one chapter of six part article.

 A “Guarantee” of Salvation: The translators of the NIV (along with the New King James, the Contemporary English Version and the Amplified Version) have not only mistranslated words, but have gone on to add others that were not in the original Greek, thus leading countless numbers of people astray.
 See A “Deposit” “Guaranteeing” Our Inheritance?

 However, most of the articles below are still relevant.
-The Apocrypha was excluded from the canon for, usually, very good reasons.
+The Apocrypha was excluded from the canon for good reason.
 The Living Bible, The Message and The Good News Bible are horrendous paraphrases.
 And considering how many ‘mistranslations’ there are in all versions, the KJV only arguments are ludicrous.

 Apocrypha not in Protestant Bible?